It’s definitely nice to be back in the kitchen and baking again! I haven’t made any macarons since I baked large batches of rose and lavender macarons

 Prepare the meringue: Place the sugar and egg whites in a double boiler and whisk continuously, until the sugar is dissolved and the mixture reaches 160°F. Transfer the mixture to the bowl of a stand mixer and whisk the egg whites on medium-high speed, until a stiff, glossy meringue forms and the bowl is cool to the touch.

-Make the buttercream: Switch out the whisk with the paddle attachment, and beat the meringue on medium speed while slowly adding the butter.
+Make the buttercream: Beat the meringue on medium speed while slowly adding the butter.
 Make sure each addition of butter has blended in before adding another chunk.

-Flavor the buttercream: When all the butter has completely blended in, add the rose water to the buttercream mixture.
+Flavor the buttercream: When all the butter has completely blended in, add the pumpkin puree (in multiple portions) and pumpkin pie spice to the buttercream mixture.
 Continue beating until the mixture is well-combined.

 Makes: 2 cups